Cerebral Palsy (CP) Therapy in Palm Beach County

 See Speech Therapy

-Physical Therapy for Mobility and Strength
+Physical Therapy (PT) for Mobility and Strength

 Physical therapy (PT) addresses gross motor skills, mobility, and physical strength, all crucial for children with CP.
 Physical therapists design exercises and interventions to: